DRY ROT QUESTIONS & ANSWERS

 No, dry rot is not a mushroom, however, its appearance during the Fruiting Body stage of its lifecycle can resemble the look of a mushroom.
 Dry rot is fungal decay that causes damage to the timber of a property that can weaken the structure of a building.

 Unfortunately, there is not a clear cut answer on this.
 Different insurance policies cover different aspects of repair to a property.
-We have, however, contacted five well known home insurance providers in the UK (John Lewis, Hiscox, Churchill, More Than and M&S).
-For the five well known insurers, dry rot was widely regarded as a wear and tear issue, therefore not covered by their standard building insurance policies.
+However, most insurers see dry rot as a wear and tear issue, therefore not covered by their standard building insurance policies.
 However, we would advise you to check with your insurance provider.

 Dry rot spores on their own are not a health risk.
 However, it does indicate an underlying damp problem or excessive moisture within the property which can potentially be bad for your health.